-In its popularity as an artists' community Dugino was soon being compared with the famous Abramtsevo estate of Savva Mamontov.
-Some painters would live there for years.
-Nikolai Meshcherin entertained his guests with refreshments, open-air painting and hunting.
-In the summertime Nikolai's brothers, their children and relatives would come to Dugino.
-They would start playing children’s games, up on the swings, swimming and playing tennis, but the main event was when everyone gathered around the samovar.
+In its popularity as an artists' community, Dugino was soon compared with the famous Abramtsevo estate of Savva Mamontov.
+Some painters lived there for years.
+Nikolai Meshcherin entertained his guests with refreshments, open-air painting, and hunting.
+In the summertime Nikolai's brothers, their children and relatives came to Dugino.
+They played children’s games, swung on the swings, swam, and played tennis, but the main event was when everyone gathered around the samovar.
 “A gathering of twenty people around the table was usual, sometimes there were even forty,” Igor Grabar wrote about those tea-party times in Dugino.
-The samovar was kept hot at the table day and even night, when it was covered with comforters on the off chance that guests might want some tea.
+The samovar was kept hot at the table day and night, when it was covered with comforters on the off chance that guests might want some tea.
 On warm days these gatherings would move to the glazed terrace.
 When it was very hot, a table would be set for the artists in the alley of lime trees.
 "Levitan might well not have made his two paintings of the new moon if the year before he had not seen both motifs in Dugino in Meshcherin's sketches.
 He studied them thoroughly, carried away by them: "What a wonderful motif.
 No one has painted sheds, but someone should have done so.
 Your obedient servant is now busy with painting the same motif,'' - can we believe those words of Meshcherin's friend Igor Grabar?
 Everything is possible.

 Becoming an artist in mid-life, Nikolai Meshcherin devoted the last sixteen years of his life to art.
 He has gone down in the history of art as a bright character and an artist of note.
 It was natural that at Diaghilev’s Paris exhibition, five landscapes of Nikolai Meshcherin were hung next to paintings by Serov, Benois, Vrubel, Korovin, and Grabar.